Information for Applicants

 Presentation of the Award

-The award is conditional on the recipient delivering a seminar on the subject of the award at a meeting of the Victorian Branch of the AIP in November.
+The award is conditional on the recipient delivering a seminar on the subject of the award at a meeting of the Victorian Branch of the AIP.
 The recipient is also expected to provide a manuscript based on the seminar for publication in Australian Physics.

 Further information and application submission

 A call for nominations is made in Australian Physics each year.

 Physicists come from diverse cultures, backgrounds and experiences.
 It is our collective goal to identify and nurture the future leaders of the organisation and to ensure that they represent the wide diversity of career stage, ethnicity, gender, geographic location, institutional size, and race.
 Therefore the AIP strives for balance and diversity in its awards and as a result the AIP Executive has decided that an award will not be considered until we have received at least one male and one female nomination.

 1 June 15 June 2020.

 - 2018 Professor Elisabetta Barberio, University of Melbourne

 - 2017 Professor David McClelland, Australian National University